 Can a weekend in the mountains change your writing life?
-As we look ahead to September’s Everything You Need to Know About Children’s Book Publishing: A Crash Course, we asked a few writers who attended the course this spring to share their experiences.Melissa Gould, Huntington Station, New York:
+As we look ahead to the next Everything You Need to Know About Children’s Book Publishing: A Crash Course, we asked a few writers who have previously attended the course to share their experiences.Melissa Gould, Huntington Station, New York:

 Life changing.
 Inspiring.
 These were some of the comments shared by my fellow attendees at the conclusion of our weekend together.